lerakaneva/video_processor/README.md

 - `opencv-python`: For image processing and drawing trajectories.
 - `tifffile`: For reading and writing TIFF image files.
 - `pandas`: For handling CSV data (trajectories).

-You can install these dependencies by running:
+- `matplotlib`: For plotting coordinates and displacements using script You can install these dependencies by running:

 ```bash